react-static/react-static/README.md

         component: 'src/containers/Help',
         getProps: async () => ({
           supportMenu, // since this `supportMenu` is equal `===` to the
-          // `supportMenu` used in the docs route, it will be promoted to a shared prop!
+          // `supportMenu` used in the docs route, both instances will be promoted to a shared prop
-          helpStuff: {...}
+          // and only loaded once per session!
+          helpStuff: {...} // All other props that are unique to the route are
+          // still stored in their own JSON file.
         })
-      },
-      {
-        is404: true,
-        component: 'src/containers/404',
       },
     ]
   },